 - 10-by-14-inch piece of canvas or other light-colored cloth

 - Hammer or wooden meat tenderizer

 - Nontoxic glue

 - Flatten the cardboard box and use it to cover and protect your work surface.

-- Place several flowers or leaves on one side of the piece of canvas.
-Fold the canvas over so the flowers are sandwiched in between.
+- Place flowers or leaves (or both) on one side of the canvas.
+Fold the canvas so they are sandwiched in between.

 - With the hammer, pound the materials until they’re flat.
 (The colors will start to bleed through the cloth.)